 Prior to 1994, North Carolina did not have licensure for professional counselors.
 The initial Licensed Professional Counselors Act (LPC Act) ratified July 24, 1993, became effective July 1, 1994.
-With passage, the LPC Act granted NC LPCs the opportunity to gain recognition in the mental health field in North Carolina amongst the ranks of independently licensed behavioral healthcare providers.
+With passage, the LPC Act granted NC Licensed Counselors the opportunity to gain recognition in the mental health field in North Carolina amongst the ranks of independently licensed behavioral healthcare providers.

-The origins of LPCANC date back to the many unmet professional needs of LPCs.
-Before 1995, advocacy for LPCs occurred sporadically, if at all.
-LPC clinical continuing education needs were not sufficiently addressed, often competing with other counseling education agendas.
-Then and now, the North Carolina Counseling Association (NCCA) did not have a distinct division dedicated to Licensed Professional Counselors (LPCs).
+LPCANC's origin dates back to many unmet professional needs of North Carolina's Licensed Counselors.
+Before 1995, advocacy for Licensed Counselors occurred sporadically, if at all.
+Licensed Counselor continuing education needs were not sufficiently addressed, often competing with other counseling education agendas.
+Then and now, the North Carolina Counseling Association (NCCA) did not have a division specifically dedicated to the Licensed Counselors.

-In the fall of 1995, four LPCs met at a coffee house in Raleigh, North Carolina to discuss NC LPC professional interests.
+In the fall of 1995, four Licensed Counselors met at a coffee house in Raleigh, North Carolina to discuss NC LPC professional interests.
 The 1995 establishment of the Licensed Professional Counselors Association of North Carolina (LPCANC) was founded to advance and address the needs of Licensed Professional Counselors working in a wide variety of settings.

 The first LPCANC board of directors of LPCANC: President, Bridget Shelley Atchley; Vice President, Denny Cecil; Secretary, Kathryn Glenn; and Treasurer, DJ Pappas.
 Early 1996, Jim Gibson joined as LPCANC newsletter (Professional Ties) editor; Jeff Pearce as Membership Chair; and Karen Elliott, Clara Atchley, and Michael Wells as Members-at-Large.
 Fundamental core values remain the same true values upon which established LPCANC.
-Broad and inclusive membership, advocacy, communication among LPCs, and professional development were the founding core values and continue as the mission and top goals of the association.
+Broad and inclusive membership, advocacy, communication among Licensed Counselors, and professional development were the founding core values and continue as the mission and top goals of the association.

 Starting a new professional association was far from easy.
 Many volunteer hours, a shared vision and mission combined with resolve and dedication helped establish LPCANC.
 From 1995 through today, LPCANC is a product of professional and personal commitment for professional counseling: the only association in North Carolina dedicated the needs of Licensed Counselors.

 LPCANC Appointed Board Positions, Committees, and Task Forces